LBC-LNBio/pyKVFinder/README.rst

         A dictionary with radii values (vdw[resname][atom])

   :Returns:
-    ``(pdb, xyzr)`` : *tuple*
+    ``(resinfo, xyzr)`` : *tuple*
-        A tuple with two elements: a numpy array with resnum, chain, resname and atom name, and a numpy array with xyz coordinates and radii values
+        A tuple with two elements: a numpy array with residue number, chain, residue name and atom name, and a numpy array with xyz coordinates and radii values

 ``pyKVFinder.get_vertices(xyzr, probe_out = 4.0, step = 0.6)``
   Gets 3D grid vertices.